Washington DC’s Heroic New WWI Memorial, ‘A Soldier’s Journey’

 Follow the Enlisted Guy

-Through dramatic gestures and the facial expressions of his bronze figures’, Sabin Howard’s memorial fully acknowledges the severity of war, offering no resolution yet maintains some small ownership to the past.
-Each grouping of his carefully arranged figures, clearly define the emotional and physical toll of conflict; where lives were disrupted, men were lost, and many left homes without assurance or plan for safety.
+Through dramatic gestures and the the expressions of his bronze figures, Sabin Howard’s memorial acknowledges the severities of war, offering no resolution yet maintains ownership to the past.
+Each grouping of his carefully arranged figures, clearly define the emotional and physical toll of conflict; where lives were disrupted, men were lost, and many left homes without assurance or plan for safe return.

 “Freedom is never more than one generation away from extinction.” – President Ronald Reagan